 In addition to a small picnic area, we have two restaurants, a coffee bar and ice cream shop to satisfy your hunger.
 Special group menus are also available.
 Our Food & Refreshments pages have restaurant hours, menus and more details.

-In accordance with its conservation mission, the Museum will eliminate the sale of water in disposable bottles beginning October 1, 2013.
+In accordance with its conservation mission, the Museum eliminated the sale of water in disposable bottles on October 1, 2013.
 According to the Earth Policy Institute, about 30 billion bottles of water are consumed in the U.S. annually and only about 20% of these are recycled.
 Most empty water bottles end up in a landfill, but others end up in the oceans, waterways and landscapes where pieces of plastic can make it into foodwebs and harm wildlife.

-The Museum currently has water fountains available for bottle filling, and will be installing new chilled and filtered water fountains with filling spigots for reusable water bottles.
-Additionally, Ironwood Food Services, the Museum's food services provider, is installing three complimentary water-filling stations.
-It will also be offering low-cost, refillable BPA-free water bottles for sale for visitors who do not bring their own.
+The Museum already had water fountains available for bottle filling, and has installed new chilled and filtered water fountains with filling spigots for reusable water bottles.
+Additionally, Ironwood Food Services, the Museum's food services provider, has installed three complimentary water-filling stations.
+It also offers low-cost, refillable BPA-free water bottles for sale for visitors who do not bring their own.
 Souvenir aluminum water bottles are also available at the Gift Shop.

 Painters & Artists

 The Art Institute located on grounds at the Arizona-Sonora Desert Museum hosts a large number of on-site art exhibits, classes and other artistic venues.
 Please refer to the Art Institute portion of this website for more information and rules for painting on grounds.

 Smoking, including the use of e-cigarettes, is prohibited outside of designated smoking areas.
 Designated smoking areas are noted on maps available at the Museum's ticket windows as well as our online map.